 Aquaria KLCC aims to encourage its visitors to not just view, but also interact with the hundreds of aquatic creatures that reside in the vast oceanarium.
 To achieve this, Aquaria KLCC tickets provide you with the never-seen-before opportunities of Sleep with Shark, Dive with Shark, and Cage Rage.
 Designed to cater to people of all ages and preferences, the special programmes let you witness the nocturnal life of sharks and other marine animals.
 You also get to dive around in the waters with five different species of sharks.
 And if you want a simple, relaxing experience, then get inside a cage and enjoy all the perks of diving, without actually diving inside the ocean.

-Sleep with Shark has been designed especially for curious kids aged from six to thirteen years old.
+Sleep with Shark has been designed especially for curious kids aged six to thirteen years old.
 The unique programme gives children the once-in-a-lifetime opportunity to witness the interesting nightly activities of sharks and many other residents of the aquarium.
 Spend an exciting night at Aquaria KLCC and indulge in several fun activities like discovery hunts, feeding sessions, educational tours, and so much more.

 If you have always wanted to go deep down the ocean waters but did not get a diving licence, then Cage Rage is the perfect solution to your problem.
 Wear all the diving equipment and hop onto a custom-made cage, which will take you down to the oceanarium.
 Relax as you get up close and personal with the mighty sharks and other vibrant marine animals without needing to dive around.